armandordorica/Portfolio_summary/README.md

 # Portfolio Summary

+Most of my work is confidential given the proprietary nature of working in industry.
+However, here is a summary of some of my projects.

 ###  ML Modelling (Applied Research at Flexiti Financial)
 Currently working on developing Application-Level Fraud Models using Random Forests and Adaptive Gradient Boosting.
 Performing variable selection by using a number of techniques based on the business context and the nature of the data such as: